mole-inc/mozjpeg-bin/readme.md

 This is a fork of [imagemin/mozjpeg-bin](https://github.com/imagemin/mozjpeg-bin) licensed under the MIT License.

-see LICENSE file and vendor/mozjpeg-license.txt file.
+see license file and vendor/mozjpeg-license.txt file.